 The Oregon Talking Book and Braille Library partners with state and social-welfare agencies, retirement and care communities, health-care providers, support groups, schools and education service districts, public libraries, and many others entities to help reach eligible Oregonians across the state.

-Upon registration, each organization account receives one demonstration player and audio book meant to be used by staff to show eligible patients, clients, residents, or students what it would be like to use the Talking Book and Braille library.
-If a person expresses interest in Talking Books, they can submit their own individual application
+Upon registration, each organization account receives one demonstration player and audio book meant to be used by your staff to show eligible patients, clients, residents, or students what it would be like to use the Talking Book and Braille library.
+If a person is interested they can submit their own individual application

 and receive their own personal player and books.
 These materials are all provided free on extended loan.
 All materials are sent and returned postage paid.

-To register for an organization account, complete a Talking Books Organization application.
+To register for an organization account, complete a Talking Book and Braille Library Organization application.
 Applications can be submitted by mail, fax, or email.

 Staff of a registered organization are eligible for Braille and Audio Reading Download (BARD) accounts.
 BARD is the NLS download-on-demand service that enables users to download a copy of any book for immediate enjoyment.
 Multiple staff at an organization can have BARD accounts, and are encouraged to use these accounts to demo BARD to prospective users or help established users download books (either for individual use or a group activity).